What Is Canyoneering?

 Each canyon is unique and beautiful in its own right.
 Some are more adventurous than others, some take a half day to explore, and some are longer and require a full day or more.
 The majority of our trips take place part way between Springdale and Kanab on Zion’s East Side.
 We may be biased, but we truly believe we are in the canyoneering mecca.
 Whether you’re a beginner or canyoneering veteran, join us and we think you’ll agree.

 Techniques and Gear

 A controlled descent down a rope.
 This technique is used to get from the top of the canyon to the lower regions.
 Rappels can range from 20 feet to over 200 feet.

-Is a technique similar to a zip line used to get across a section of the canyon using a pulley device on a rope that is suspended from one to point to another.
+Is a technique similar to a zip line used to get across a section of the canyon using a pulley device on a rope that is suspended from one point to another.

 We use only top of the line ropes and always use a redundant system for safety.
 Ropes allow us to rappel and zip-line our way down the canyon.